kokatoo/kokatoo.github.io/_posts/2020-10-03-day2-lesson-plan.markdown

 Get the students to recall what they learned about prime factorization in math class and how they would have coded it.
 Explain to them why they only have to search for factors up to the `(sqrt n)`.
 This involves a simple but beautiful mathematical proof.

 We will start with a prime search algorithm and move on from there to prime factors if there is enough time.
+Note that this is their very first real algorithm.

 {% highlight racket %}
 (define (prime? n)